Tilko/SerDesJavaDataModelGenerator/README.md

 - Verify that you enabled assertions (cf. Installation)

 ## Features/work that might came later:
-- to do regression tests for all features
+- to do regression tests for all features (current tests do not cover everything and are not completely automated)
-- to improve user error feedbacks
+- to improve user error feedbacks (always ongoing)
 - ability to import types
-- reference resolution (ongoing)
+- implicit accessor dependencies (for less verbose but less decoupled internal reference definitions) (ongoing)
 - ...
 ...